williamlamjy/mTracker/docs/UserGuide.md

 >      * For example, the first instrument in the list would have at position index of 1 while
 >      the 3rd instrument in the list would have a
 >position index of 3.
+>    * `SEARCH_STRING` represents the phrase or word user would like to search for in the watchlist with `find` command.
 >* Extraneous parameters for commands `list` and `bye` would be ignored.
 >    * For example, the command `bye 123`
 >      would be interpreted as `bye`.